 Tip: The Social Security Administration also handles enrollments for Medicare, so you should use the same process to sign up for Medicare three months before you turn 65—even if you're not ready to start receiving Social Security retirement benefits.
 You can apply for retirement benefits later.

-You’ll be automatically enrolled in Medicare Part A (Hospital Insurance, which is free) and Medicare Part B (Medical Insurance, which isn’t free).
+You'll be automatically enrolled in Medicare Part A (Hospital Insurance, which is free) and Medicare Part B (Medical Insurance, which isn't free).
 Medicare Part B premiums are deducted from Social Security benefit payments.
 Because you must pay a premium for Part B coverage, you can turn it down.
 If you decide to enroll in Part B later on, however, you may have to pay a late enrollment penalty for as long as you have coverage.
-(Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn’t sign up for it, unless you qualify for a special enrollment period.)`You can also obtain coverage through Medicare Advantage, which covers Part 1 and Part B costs.
+(Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn't sign up for it, unless you qualify for a special enrollment period.)`You can also obtain coverage through Medicare Advantage, which covers Part 1 and Part B costs.

 Here's a list of websites and other sources of authoritative information about Social Security benefits.